 - For insurance companies, instead of annual turnover, gross premiums written and assumed under insurance contracts are recorded.

 - For banks, instead of annual turnover, annual production value is recorded.
 This comprises net interest received, current income from shares and other variable-rate securities, commissions received, net profit or loss on financial operations and other net operating income.

 In Germany, outward FATS are closely linked to the foreign direct investment stock statistics.
 External sector reporting serves as the basis for compiling external sector statistics.
-Each year, all domestic banks, enterprises, individuals and public authorities participating in external transactions are required to report detailed data on their cross-border equity investment (foreign direct investment) should the investment enterprise’s total assets exceed €3 million (or the equivalent thereof).
+Each year, all domestic banks, enterprises, individuals and public authorities participating in foreign trade are required to report detailed data on their cross-border equity investment (foreign direct investment) should the investment enterprise’s total assets exceed €3 million (or the equivalent thereof).